fbablu/fbablu/README.md

 **`Tech Consultant (Designer/Developer/Generalist)`**

-CS + Math @ Vanderbilt University, Class of 2026.
+CS + Medicine, Health, and Society @ Vanderbilt University, Class of 2026.
 I love creating and realizing solutions to all sorts of problems, big or small.

    <p align="center">